 No, we aren’t talking about tech support.
-We are talking about fault penalties because the 2019 Competition Rulebook changes for rule 10.2.1 have caused some confusion.
+We are talking about fault penalties because the recent changes for rule 10.2.1 have caused some confusion.
 What is part of the shooting area?
 What constitutes gaining support?
-That rule covers a a lot, and can be confusing.
+That rule covers a lot, and can be confusing.
 So, let’s break it down.

 10.2.1 is commonly known as the “foot fault” rule and it covers the penalties for firing shots while touching the ground outside the shooting area or by gaining support on a object outside the shooting area.
 Foot faults for touching the ground outside the shooting area are straight forward.
 It’s a per occurrence penalty unless the shooter has left the shooting area and both feet are outside the fault lines or if there is significant advantage, then it’s per shot.

 Here is the picture of a stage.
 The shooting area has been highlighted in yellow.
 Notice that the shooting area ends under walls since walls are considered to be solid planes that extend to the ground (rule 2.2.3) and anything on the other side of the wall is out-of-bounds.
 The fault lines on the edge of the shooting area are part of the shooting area, but part of the fault line that extends through the wall is outside the shooting area.
 And no, you can’t give a shooter a foot fault penalty for having their toes through an imaginary wall.
-The new 10.2.1 and 188.8.131.52 also state that wall supports are non-existent and can’t be used for support.
-And if a wall support touches a fault line, that doesn’t mean that the wall touches the fault line because the wall support doesn’t exist.
+And since the new 10.2.1 and 126.96.36.199 also state that wall supports are non-existent and can’t be used for support, if a wall support touches a fault line, that doesn’t mean that the wall touches the fault line because the wall support doesn’t exist.

-The wall edges and barrels that are touching or inside the shooting area can be used for support without penalty, but items outside the shooting area can’t.
-Kind of visualize force fields marking the boundaries of the shooting area.
-In the picture below, the walls high-lighted in pink can be used for support.
+The walls and barrels that are part of, completely inside, or partially inside the shooting area can be used for support without penalty, but items completely outside the shooting area can’t.
+In the picture below, the shooting area boundaries are indicated by a pink plane.
+The walls high-lighted in pink can be used for support, including the parts of those walls that are outside the shooting area.
+Objects completely outside the shooting area cannot be used for support.